EricLBuehler/mistral.rs/README.md

 }
 ```

-The specified order would be `["math", "reasoning", "biology"]`
+The specified order would be `["math", "reasoning", "biology"]`.

-For convenience, a script `generate.py` in `xlora-orderings` is provided which prompts the user for a comma delimited list of numbers and then writes the file.
+For convenience, a script [`generate.py`](xlora-orderings/generate.py) is provided which prompts the user for a comma delimited list of adapter names and then writes the file.
 If the X-LoRA config contains a mapping of adapters defining the order, it is not necessary to use this script.

-However, for both cases, it is recommended to copy the modified ordering file from `xlora-orderings.json` to the directory where the server will be run for convenience.
+Regardless of whether a new X-LoRA ordering file was created with `generate.py`, it is recommended to copy the ordering file from `xlora-orderings` to the directory where the server will be run for convenience.
 For example:

 `cp ./xlora-orderings/mistral-ordering.json ordering.json`